Psychology News And Research

 Benefits of online therapy

-Online therapy, whether offered by a psychologist’s practice or a platform like BetterHelp, can make therapy more accessible for people who may not have the time or ability to travel to a therapist’s office.
+Online therapy, whether offered by a psychologist’s practice or a platform like BetterHelp, can make therapy more available for people who may not have the time or ability to travel to a therapist’s office.
 Clients can schedule an online session from anywhere they have a stable internet connection and a smart device.
 BetterHelp can also reduce wait times for finding a therapist.
 Potential clients can get matched with a licensed mental health professional within 48 hours of completing a simple intake questionnaire.

 Effectiveness of online therapy